 Now that you have your friends and family soaking away, they’ll need to keep that moisture in their skin.
 A body oil works very well in keeping the skin from drying out.
 Frankincense and myrrh are two oils used since ancient times that will be perfect for a holiday body oil.

 - a dark bottle, 8 ounces works well (find them here)

 - carrier oil such as grapeseed, jojoba, or sweet almond (find organic carrier oils here)

 - frankincense and myrrh essential oils (find 100% pure essential oils here)

-Add 40 drops of each essential oil to your 8 ounce bottle.
+Add 40 drops of each essential oil to your 8-ounce bottle.
 Fill the rest of the way with your carrier oil, leaving enough room at the top to shake ingredients.
 Cap bottle and shake gently to combine ingredients.
-(If using 4 ounce bottles, only use 20 drops of each essential oil.)
-Label with instructions on how to use.
+(If using 4-ounce bottles, only use 20 drops of each essential oil.)
+Label with instructions on how to use it.
 Something like, “Rub small amounts at a time into the skin, avoiding sensitive areas.”

 Bayberry Bath Bombs

 Bath bombs are fun and often help to get kids into the bath.
 These are fun for adults too!
 The fresh, clean scent of bayberry gives a warm, comforting feeling, though ANY scent could be used.